Hopetheory99/AdCraft/docs/project_files/AdCraft - Implementation Guide.md

 > `RATE_LIMIT_WINDOW_MS` and `RATE_LIMIT_MAX` control request throttling.
 They default to `60000` (1 minute) and `100` requests.
 > The API gateway reads service proxy mappings from `SERVICE_ROUTES`.
 > Example: `SERVICE_ROUTES="auth=http://localhost:3001"` will proxy requests starting with `/auth` to that URL.
 The gateway's `.env` path can be set with `GATEWAY_ENV_PATH`.
+> The gateway validates JWT tokens on protected routes using `JWT_SECRET`.

 ### Step 5: Set Up CI/CD with GitHub Actions